breuner/elbencho/build_helpers/docker/README.md

 ### Distributed Mode

+> **_NOTE:_**  A Kubernetes/K8s example is available [here](https://github.com/breuner/elbencho/blob/master/docs/k8s-examples.md).

 If you want to use elbencho's distributed mode for coordinated throughput tests from multiple nodes, the easiest way is to use Docker's `--net=host` option to make the elbencho service inside the container available under the IP address of the host on which it is running.
-Also, you will want to prevent the service from going into background (because otherwise Docker will think it can stop the container instance) and instead detach the container to run in the background (`--foreground` & `-d`).
+Also, you will want to prevent the service from going into background (because otherwise Docker will think it can stop the container instance) and instead detach the container to run in the background (`elbencho --foreground` & `docker run -d`).

 Run this command on all nodes that should participate in your distributed storage benchmarks: